 It is only fair that we start with the French Press.
 The French press is a great minimal, zero waste coffee brewer and probably the first manual coffee brewer you’ve seen.
 The French press is a classic, and is categorized as a full immersion brewer- This means that the coffee will be immersed in the water during it’s overall brewing time.
 The grind particle size of the French press is coarser and the filter on a french press is made of a metal mesh.
 The coarser grind and metal filter will allow more oils to pass through in the final cup.
 This will result in a full-bodied, rich and velvety mouthfeel.

 When using a coffee brew method like a french press it helps to select a coffee that is heavy in chocolate, nutty and offers a hint of brown sugar.
-You want to pick coffees that will really shine with the brew method that you are using like our Fuerte and Amoroso.

 Pour over brewer (Chemex, V60)